📌 Overview

 For Postgres, vertical scaling was leveraged as long as possible.

-Without a larger instance class to move to, and having faced a 3 hour downtime during Christmas day 2024, the team was looking to heavily invest in reliability for Postgres ahead of Christmas 2025.
+Without a larger instance class to move to, the team was looking to heavily invest in reliability for Postgres ahead of Christmas 2025.

 Postgres Scaling Challenges and Solutions